 Education research suggests that of all stages of life, infancy is the time when music has the most impact.
 Share the joy of music-making with your infant and stimulate his/her musical interest and growth during this critical time.
 Singing to and with infants or saying rhymes and chants provides a wonderful communication between parents and child.
 It also establishes a foundation for later development in language, mathematics, music and movement.

-• This program teaches you and your child traditional nursery repertoire, finger and toe plays, bouncing rhymes, lullabies and songs.
+• You and your child will learn traditional nursery repertoire, finger and toe plays, bouncing rhymes, lullabies and songs.

 • PWM incorporates many aspects of the Suzuki philosophy, preparing your child for future instrumental instruction at an early age.
 (More details below)